Cosmological viability of anisotropic inflation in Thurston spacetimes: Anisotropic phase break

 \section{Anisotropic phase break}

-In this section, we will attempt to track the epoch of anisotropic inflation using phase space plots and study the evolution of anisotropy as a function of e-folding number for multiple coupling strengths for Thurston geometries.
-Following the analyses done in \cite{byland1998evolution}-\cite{ito2016mhz}, we will begin from the ansatz defined in eq.\ref{gen metric} and writing its field equations.
+In this section, we will attempt to track the epoch of anisotropic inflation using phase-space plots and study the evolution of anisotropy as a function of the e-folding number for multiple coupling strengths in Thurston geometries.
+Following the analyses presented in \cite{byland1998evolution,ito2016mhz}, we will begin with the ansatz defined in equation \eqref{gen metric} and derive its field equations.

-We will start with the action defined in eq.\ref{action} of section \ref{inflationary}.
-Given that for all our anisotropic geometries except $Nil$, the preferred axis lies along z-direction (whereas for $Nil$ it is along x), we then consider the vector field as $A_\mu = (0, A_x(t), 0, 0)$ for \textit{Nil} and $A_\mu = (0, 0, 0, A_z(t))$ for $\mathbb{R}\times \mathbb{H}^2 / \mathbb{S}^2$ and \textit{Solv} geometries respectively. \\We have assumed for simplicity that the direction of this vector field does not change in time.
-This field configuration holds the plane symmetry in the plane perpendicular to the vector. \\We consider our anisotropic \cite{awwad2024large} Thurston spacetimes \begin{enumerate} \item \textbf{$\mathbb{R} \times \mathbb{H}^2$ and $\mathbb{R} \times \mathbb{S}^2$:}
+We will start with the action defined in equation \eqref{action} of section \ref{inflationary}.
+Given that for all our anisotropic geometries except $Nil$, the preferred axis lies along z-direction (whereas for $Nil$ it is along x), we then consider the vector field as $A_\mu = (0, A_x(t), 0, 0)$ for \textit{Nil} and $A_\mu = (0, 0, 0, A_z(t))$ for $\mathbb{E}\times \mathbb{H}^2 / S^2$ and \textit{Solv} geometries respectively. \\We have assumed for simplicity that the direction of this vector field does not change in time.
+This field configuration holds the plane symmetry in the plane perpendicular to the vector.